 Service organization control (SOC) reports come in several varieties.
-They generally pertain to service organizations, like retirement plan recordkeepers or third party administrators (TPAs).
+The best part?
+You don’t need to pass the CPA Exam to figure out which one you may need.
+They generally pertain to service organizations, like retirement plan record-keepers or third party administrators (TPAs).
 The American Institute of Certified Public Accountants (AICPA) determines the scope of each SOC report.

 The AICPA has three categories of SOC reports on the services provided by a service organization: